sem CLI Reference#

 command, which includes your current

-organization name and access token, by invoking the CLI widget in the top-right
+organization's, by selecting the CLI widget in the top-right

 corner of any screen on Semaphore.

-Your access token is also always available, and revokable, on your account page.
+Your API Token is available and revokable on your account page.

 Overview#